Pro Ecclesia et Pro Patria. For Church and For State.

 Over the past five years, the following colleges and universities have enrolled the most St. Albans graduates:

-University of Pennsylvania (8) Wake Forest University (8) Bates College (7) Brown University (7) University of California at Berkeley (7) Northwestern University (7) Boston College (6) United States Military Academy (6) University of Virginia (6)
+Washington and Lee University (8) Boston College (7) Bowdoin College (7) University of California at Berkeley (7) Northwestern University (7) Princeton University (7) University of Virginia (7) Washington University in St. Louis (7) Occidental College (6) United States Military Academy (6)

 Located in Washington D.C., St. Albans School is a private, all boys day and boarding school.
 For more than a century, St. Albans has offered a distinctive educational experience for young men in grades 4 through 12.
 While our students reach exceptional academic goals and exhibit first-rate athletic and artistic achievements, as an Episcopal school we place equal emphasis upon moral and spiritual education.